Upgrading to Jakarta

 Your last option is to use the Eclipse Transformer to modify the binary .jar file to support Jakarta.
 You would only do this if you use a .jar that’s no longer maintained and that you don’t have the source code for.

 This should be your last option, when all other options have been ruled out.
-Liferay doesn’t support errors resulting from transformed .jars; nor will whoever provided the original .jar.
+Liferay doesn’t support issues resulting from transformed .jars; nor will the provider ofthe original .jar.

 If despite these warnings you still want to move ahead and use the Eclipse Transformer, you must use it with two properties files Liferay provides, which you can download from GitHub: